mercere99/MABE2/source/core/DeveloperNotes.md

 Specialty modules in MABE have a linear dependency; each module listed below is dependent on all of those above it.

 ModuleBase.hpp      - Core functionality for interfacing with all module types.
-Organism.hpp        - Information about a single agent; ModuleBase is interface for OrganismManager.
+OrgTrait.hpp        - Simplified trait handling for organisms (and auto-interface with config) OrgType.hpp         - Base class for Organisms and related components (Genomes, Brains, etc) Organism.hpp        - Information about a single agent; ModuleBase is interface for OrganismManager.
 OrgIterator.hpp     - Tools for identifying organism locations and stepping through sets of them.
 Population.hpp      - Collection of Organisms (some of which could be EmptyOrganisms)